 The territories are, technically, wholly administrated by the Constitution.
 But; this is where there is confusion, which pops the earlier question amongst many of us.
 The two main Australian territories – the Australian Capital Territory and the Northern Territory (also including Norfolk Island) – have gradually become self-governed.
 People often mention or relate these two territories in the same breath or sentence as the six states, hence the confusion.

 There are now ten Australian territories: the Australian Capital Territory, the Northern Territory, Christmas Island, Cocos (Keeling) Islands, Jervis Bay, Norfolk Island, Ashmore and Cartier Islands, Coral Sea Islands, Indian Ocean Territories and the Australian Antarctic Territory.
 These territories are the land, in Australia, that aren’t occupied by a state.

-Tasmania may be separated from the mainland of Australia by the Bass Strait but it’s still a vibrant and contributing state and island.
-Known for its relatively unspoilt natural environment and attractions, Tasmania offers a lot to the visitors a...
+Tasmania may be separated from the mainland of Australia by the Bass Strait, but it’s still a vibrant and contributing state and island.
+Known for its relatively unspoilt natural environment and attractions, Tasmania offers a lot to visitors a...

 TASMANIA – TAS

 Tasmania is a small island that is located south of Australia, approximately 200 kilometres south of Victoria.
 Tasmania is the smallest of Australias states and has a population of 473,000.
 This heart shaped island is 315 km across and 286 km long.
 Dense rainforests, mountain peaks, alpine meadows, great lakes, eucalyptus stands and fertile stretches of farmland are all easily accessible.
 Many smaller islands surround it, a couple of the more popular ones are: Kings and Flinders.